ellipsis-finance/ellipsis-v2/README.md

 ### `MerkleDistributor`

-One-time token distributor, used to airdrop EPX to users with locked EPS balances at the time of the migration.
+One-time token distributor, used to airdrop EPX to users with EPS balances that cannot be withdrawn from the v1 staker at the time of the migration.

+## Audit

+This codebase has been audited by Peckshield.
+The audit report is available [here](https://github.com/ellipsis-finance/ellipsis-audits/blob/master/PeckShield-Audit-Report-EllipsisV2Staking-v1.0.pdf).